azerila1/A-Blockdiag-wrapper/README.md

 # Group Diagrams

 Automatic generation of "group charts" (see below examples), with a specific design.
 This is a wrapper of the [Blockdiag](http://blockdiag.com/en/) package.

+This wrapper takes a csv file as input, a sample of which is shown in "sample.csv"

 Documentation to be completer.